 As you can see getting a massage is far more than just a pleasant and relaxing experience.

-As it also provides many health benefits and can be a big help in managing chronic lower back pain.
+Because it also provides many health benefits and can be a big help in getting rid of persistent back pain.

 So a good idea all round!